Kraken vs. Coyotes: Betting Trends, Odds, Advanced Stats

 Kraken Betting Insights

-- The Kraken have gone 24-11 when listed as a moneyline favorite this season.
+- The Kraken have won 26 of their 37 games when listed as a moneyline favorite this season (70.3%).

-- Seattle is yet to play as a moneyline favorite of -350 or shorter.
+- In games it has played as a moneyline favorite with odds of -240 or shorter, Seattle has a 6-1 record (winning 85.7% of its games).

-- The Kraken have a 77.8% chance to win this game based on the moneyline's implied probability.
+- The Kraken have a 70.6% chance to win this matchup based on the moneyline's implied probability.

 Kraken vs. Coyotes Rankings